 In terms of game playing capabilities some coordination requirements need to be addressed.
 Partial mechanic redesign with emphasis on the kicker and ball control guides, are under development.
 This entails a kicker with ball force control, ball stopping mechanism and retractable ball guides.
 Multiple robot coordination also requires better perception.
 Efficient detection of player marks, goal edges and goal exposed area is also under active study and continuous development.
 A critical problem to be addressed by dedicated hardware under development, is the image latency and lack of determinism.
 In addition image resolution is increased with particular relevance for the kicker mounted camera.

-The current trend to increase both field size and number of players implies that fewer measurements from absolute landmarks might be available for navigation due to both larger distances and more significant occlusion problems.
+The current trend to increase both field size and number of players implies that fewer measurements from absolute landmarks might be available for navigation due to both larger distances and significant occlusion problems.
 These are the key issues motivating the use of additional sensors and research new localization and navigation methods.
 Concerning additional sensors, a low cost, small size (35x35x35 mm) inertial navigation system (INS) was introduced for robot heading and odometry slip correction.
 Additionally, vision field lines information are merged in the navigation filter providing better information of heading and position.
 With respect to new localization and navigation methods, one of the most promising avenues is to use teammates for collaborative localization and navigation.
 This approach entails additional complexity and requires a proper architecture enabling the arbitrage of conflicting objectives between control and navigation that may emerge.
+Regarding both the coordination requirements as well as the distributed perception ones, the communication subsystem can play an important role.